-In this article, we cover the Best Things To Do In Lake Nakuru National Park.
-Surrounded by marshes, woodland and grassland, Lake Nakuru, is situated in the Great Rift Valley and the park is managed by Kenya wildlife service.
-The park covers 73 square miles and not only includes the lake, but also the savannah, forests and swamps, and the southern end of the park also encompasses the Makalia Falls.
-Famous for its rhinoceros sanctuary, Lake NakNational Parkpark is an ideal place to visit in Kenya.
+This article covers the Best Things To Do In Lake Nakuru National Park.
+Located in the Great Rift Valley, the park is surrounded by marshes, woodland, and grassland.
+The Kenya Wildlife Service manages it and covers 73 square miles.
+The park includes the lake, savannah, forests, and swamps, and Makalia Falls is at the southern end.
+Famous for its rhinoceros sanctuary, Lake Nakuru National Park is an ideal place to visit in Kenya.

-A brief history of Lake Nakuru National Park
+A Brief History of Lake Nakuru National Park

 How to Reach Lake Nakuru National Park